-TOC and DOC in samples will be analyzed by SWPP staff at CDPR's Bradshaw Regional Office using a TOC-V CSH/CNS analyzer (Shimadzu Corporation, Kyoto, Japan) (Ensminger, 2013a).
+The TOC and DOC in samples will be analyzed by SWPP staff at CDPR's Bradshaw Regional Office using a Vario TOC Cube TOC/TNb Analyzer (Elementar Analysensysteme GmbH, Langenselbold, Germany) based on the protocol by Ensminger (2013a).
 Before analysis of every sample set, lab blanks and calibration standards will be run to ensure the quality of the TOC and DOC data.

-TSS in samples will be analyzed by SWPP staff by filtering the water samples using pre-weighed glass microfiber filters (Whatman GF/F 1825-090, 0.7 micron), drying them thoroughly, weighing them on an analytical balance, and calculating the mass of sediment retained on the filter (Ensminger, 2013b).
-For quality control, a 1-L sample of DI water will be filtered with each batch of samples.
+All TSS in samples will be analyzed by SWPP staff by filtering the water samples using preweighed glass microfiber filters (Whatman GF/F 1825-090, 0.7 micron), drying them thoroughly, weighing them on an analytical balance, and calculating the mass of sediment retained on the filter (Ensminger, 2013b).
+For quality control, a 1-L sample of deionized (DI) water will be filtered with each batch of samples.